orbkit/orbkit/doc/gridbased/terminal.rst

 You can choose between standard Gaussian_ cube files (:literal:`--otype=cb`), HDF5_ files (:literal:`--otype=h5`), or ZIBAmira_ Mesh files (:literal:`--otype=am`).
-Additionally, orbkit can directly create ready to use VMD_ scripts (:literal:`--otype=vmd`) and ZIBAmira_ (:literal:`--otype=hx`) networks for the easy depiction in VMD_ and ZIBAmira_, respectively.
+Additionally, ORBKIT can directly create ready to use VMD_ scripts (:literal:`--otype=vmd`) and ZIBAmira_ (:literal:`--otype=hx`) networks for the easy depiction in VMD_ and ZIBAmira_, respectively.
 While a VMD_ script is a plain text script based on Gaussian_ cube files, the